jblumert/virtlab/README.md

 oc get route <- To get the URL to view the lab content
 ~~~~

+# install OpenShift Operator in your cluster from the Operator Catalog
+# Once the operator is installed, create OpenShift Virtualization instance

 # update your ssh keys
 ~~~~
 Update your SSH keys